scrapinghub/scrapy-poet/docs/overrides.rst

 ``my_page_objects_module`` and submodules, and will convert them to rules ready to be used with ``SCRAPY_POET_OVERRIDES``.

+For more info and advanced features, of ``web-poet``'s ``handle_urls`` and ``find_page_object_overrides``, kindly read the `web-poet <https://web-poet.readthedocs.io>`_ documentatino regarding Overrides.

 Overrides registry
 ==================

-The overrides registry is responsible of informing whether there exists an override for a particular type for a given request.
-The default overrides registry allows to configure these rules using patterns that follows the `url-matcher <https://url-matcher.readthedocs.io/en/stable/>`_ syntax.
+The overrides registry is responsible for informing whether there exists an override for a particular type for a given request.
+The default overrides registry allows to configure these rules using patterns that follow the `url-matcher <https://url-matcher.readthedocs.io/en/stable/>`_ syntax.
 These rules can be configured using the ``SCRAPY_POET_OVERRIDES`` setting, as it has been seen in the :ref:`intro-tutorial` example.